jonahkaye/django_proxy/README.md

 **RATE LIMITING:**
 - see UserRateThrottle in InferenceProxyView.
 Set at 100 RPM/user
+- see AnonRateThrottle in RegisterView.
+Set at 100 registrations per minute.
+Not really sure what this ought to be

 **ASYNC PROCESSING:**
 - Using celery.
 Normally, best to have same number of worker processes as CPU cores to limit context overhead switching.
 But because processes are I/O bound, using gevent makes more sense.
 Using guncicorn as production wsgi server.

+- the way the task que is designed is that you configure how many asynchronous requests gevent can pass through to the api simaltaneously.
+That number can be 10 or 10000.
+I would experiment in more depth and understanding what the capacity of the inference endpoint is in order to determine what to set that number to.

 **UNIT TESTING:**
 - see tests folder

 **ENV CONFIG:**
 - .env file loading into settings.py.
 Very basic.

+**ENDPOINT STRUCTURE:**
+- uses django rest framework. stateless,

 ### RUNNING things: